adalessa/potto/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  art    Runs an Artisan command down   Down the containers | destroys the containers help   Displays help for a command init   Initialize a project list   Lists commands mysql  Connects to the mysql node   Runs an Node command ps     Shows the status of the containers stop   Stops the containers up     Starts the containers
+  art      Runs an Artisan command composer Runs a composer command down     Down the containers | destroys the containers help     Displays help for a command init     Initialize a project list     Lists commands mysql    Connects to the mysql node     Runs an Node command ps       Shows the status of the containers stop     Stops the containers up       Starts the containers
 ```

 ## Dependencies